basysKom/basyskom_toolbox/008_tool.qml_best_practices.md

   * Always giving the local root element an id and access its properties via this id avoids unintended cross-element references
   * This eases refactoring and maintainability
 * Stick to declarative coding and keep imperative JavaScript snippets minimal.
-  * JavaScript functions and expressions needs to start a JavaScript engine and will take time
   * This is OK for prototyping, but should be avoided in production code
   * Avoid using JavaScript in hot spots, prefer C++ functions.
 * Keep the UI simple